 Feels Like Heaven

 We missed an important sign on Forest Service Road 39: Watch for livestock.
 The area surrounding the Hells Canyon National Recreation Area is an open grazing area for cattle, which, after encountering a herd in the middle of the road, means you check your speed.
 Not that you’d want to go fast here anyway.
-With countless winding turns, the road is a pleasure driver’s dream, complete with a real, pine-scented air freshener.
-Several white-knuckle miles later, we arrived at the overlook and gaped at the deepest, narrowest gorge in the entire United States.
+With countless winding turns, the road is a pleasure driver’s dream, complete with a real pine-scented air freshener.
+Several white-knuckled miles later, we arrived at the overlook and gaped at the deepest, narrowest gorge in the entire United States — more than 8,000 feet deep.
 Ages ago the mighty Snake River cut through these sheer cliff walls, carving out a dramatic canyon in its wake.
 On this day, it seemed to cut right through to Ainsley, who sat there quietly in awe, her jaw dropping like the canyon floor below.

 Burgers With a Side of Stories

 One can exist on trail mix and dehydrated meals for only so long.
 Sooner or later a burger calls, and we answered at the Terminal Gravity Brew Pub in Enterprise.
 The place was just what we needed.
 With our name on the list for a table — and a tasty IPA in hand for me — we played horseshoes and soaked in the relaxed vibe.
 It was like a backyard barbecue with an extended outdoor family.
 We sat at a table with some climbers preparing to summit the Matterhorn the next day.
 Overhearing them talking, Ainsley excitedly said, “I was just on top of Mt.
 Howard!”
 When they asked how the climb was, she winked at me.
 “Tough,” she replied.
 And together we all shared some of our greatest hits from this spectacular corner of Oregon.